LENDING MULTIDISCIPLINARY EXPERTISE TO AUCKLAND COUNCIL’S WATERWAYS PLANNING TEAM – WATERCOURSE ASSESSMENT REPORTS

-As a key service provider to Auckland Council's Waterways Planning team, 4Sight has surveyed over 130km of streams and has helped to develop Watercourse Assessment Reports for three separate catchments.
+4Sight, as a key service provider to the Council's Waterways Planning team, has surveyed over 300 km of streams and developed WARs for seven catchments to date with a number more currently underway.

-The reports wouldn't be used in isolation, so we focused on gaining a thorough understanding of the client's needs and the strategic context in which the report would be used.
+We recognised that WARs support both development and water sensitive design outcomes and would be used to inform the “master planning” process and Council-led management and restoration interventions, so we focused on gaining a thorough understanding of the strategic context in which the WARs would be used.
 We did this by:

-- understanding the stream and stormwater management objectives the Stormwater Unit and wider council was looking to achieve;
+understanding the stream and stormwater management objectives the Healthy Waters Unit and wider council was looking to achieve;

-The plan takes into account the significant growth pressures facing the Auckland region and the important role played by urban streams in conveying stormwater within realistic environmental and economic constraints.
+The WARs took into account the significant growth pressures facing the Auckland region and the important role played by urban streams in conveying stormwater within realistic environmental and economic constraints.